mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 3. Enter a unique name for your bucket and select a region.

     !!! warning "Which AWS region should I use?"
-        The region of the bucket should be in the _same region as the compute environment that we create in the next section_.
-Typically users select a region closest to their physical location, but Tower Forge supports creating resources in any available AWS region.
+        To maximize data transfer resilience and minimize cost, storage should be in the same region as compute.

 4. Select the default options for **Configure options**.